aquasecurity/tracee/docs/docs/flags/containers.1.md

 3. **CRI-O**:      `/var/run/crio/crio.sock`
 4. **Podman**:     `/var/run/podman/podman.sock`

-If runtimes are specified using the **\-\-cri** flag, only the ones passed through the flags will be connected to through the provided socket file path.
+If runtimes are specified using the **\-\-crs** flag, only the ones passed through the flags will be connected to through the provided socket file path.

 Supported runtimes are: